 By Dr. Danielle:

-Every Friday, I have the pleasure of assisting quality of life protocols for patients experiencing side effects of conventional cancer treatments.
+Each week, I have the pleasure of assisting quality of life protocols for patients experiencing side effects of conventional cancer treatments.
 My work with Cancer Support Sonoma at the Sonoma Valley Hospital is a humbling experience, one that I do not take for granted.
 This post is specifically for the patients that I have consulted with that would like to re-visit the melatonin research articles that have I presented at one of our visits.

 As an overview of melatonin, it's use goes far beyond improving sleep.
 When it comes to cancer, melatonin has been cited as being effective for reducing the side effects associated with chemotherapy (hair loss, low platelets, nerve pain, weakness, etc) and may have direct inhibitory effects on the formation, growth and spread (metastatic behavior) of breast cancer cell types.
 While the majority of melatonin research is performed in relation to breast cancer, it has notable adjuvant benefits in prostate, lung, and colon cancers, as well.
 Below, are several notable articles and research studies on the effect of melatonin on breast cancer cells and prognosis.